 It’s good to know that Botswana’s Wildlife Reserves and National Parks are not fenced, so it’s possible that wandering wildlife and domestic animals will wander onto the main roads and in and around towns.

-It is good to know that Botswana’s wildlife reserves and national parks are not fenced, so it is possible that wandering wildlife, as well as domestic animals, will wander onto the main roads and in and around towns on Botswana travel.
-On Botswana Travel Public bathrooms are mostly basic and might lack items such as toilet paper and hand soap, so if one is travelling through the country by road and exploring the parks on a self-drive basis, it is advisable to pack bathroom essentials.
+Important Botswana travel advice is that public bathrooms on a Botswana safari are mostly basic and might lack items such as toilet paper and hand soap.
+If you’re traveling through the country by road and exploring the parks on a self-drive basis, it’s wise to pack bathroom essentials.

 It’s not permitted to leave your vehicle inside the parks unless you’re at a designated stretch point or picnic spot.
 It’s important to note that even those areas aren’t protected from roaming wildlife, so you should remain vigilant when walking around campsites, stretch points, and ablution blocks.